typesafehub/conductr-doc/src/main/play-doc/operation/ManageServices.md

 sudo service conductr-agent restart
 ```

-With this setting the node would offer the roles `megaIOPS` and `GPU`.
+With this setting, the node would offer the roles `megaIOPS` and `GPU`.
 Only bundles with a `BundleKeys.roles` of `megaIOPS,` `GPU` or both `megaIOPS` and `GPU` will be loaded and run on this node.

 The ConductR Agent service must be restarted after changes to the `conductr-agent.ini` to take effect.
 Role matching must also be enabled on the cluster core nodes for bundles to be scheduled by role.

 ## Roles

 Roles allow machines to be targeted for specific purposes.
-Some machines may have greater IO capabilities than others, some may have more CPU, memory and other resources.
+Some machines may have greater IO capabilities than others, some may have more CPU, memory, and other resources.
 Some may also be required to maintain a volume that holds a database.

-When getting started with ConductR it is reasonable to start with ConductR not considering roles during scheduling.
+When getting started with ConductR, it is reasonable to start with ConductR not considering roles during scheduling.
 ConductR has the default settings `-Dconductr.resource-provider.match-offer-roles=off`.

-However when moving into a production scenario you should plan and assign roles for your ConductR cluster.
+However, when moving into a production scenario, you should plan and assign roles for your ConductR cluster.
 The roles can be enabled by modifying the settings `-Dconductr.resource-provider.match-offer-roles=on` as such.

 ```bash
 echo \